Skip to Content

 We encourage you to travel by public transport and/or on foot/by bike.

-The site is accessible by foot/cycle from the North side; please note that direct routes into the site from the city centre will cross through the competition area.
+The site is accessible by foot/cycle from the city, but please approach from the South or East to avoid narrow bridges and paths around the riverside (which is in the competition area).
 Please take particular care on the footbridges across the river, as you might encounter competitors at speed.

 Vehicles will enter the carpark from the South.